-Reconciling Business and Technology
+Reconciling Business and Technology for CIO Dashboard Metrics

-Out of all the upper management roles in organizations today, the CIO (Chief Information Officer) is often caught between two different perspectives: business and technology.
+Out of all the upper management roles in organizations today, the CIO (Chief Information Officer) is often caught between two perspectives: business and technology.
 While the CIO’s department must be concerned with the delivery and health of the IT part of the organization, it’s hard for them to keep the overall business outcome in mind as they work.

 Simply put, CIO metrics don’t often mesh with overall business metrics.
 It’s the difference between transaction-based metrics and business-oriented metrics.
 How can CIOs manage this delicate balance?

-Learn more about: Scorecard vs Dashboard
+Learn more about: Scorecard vs. Dashboard

 The Technology Business Management Council commissioned a study by Forrester Research on this very topic